Tomaszgom/JavaDemoProject/README.md

 (in progress of final development phase)

-Java Demo Project is stand alone, self explanatory application that can be considered as developer demo portfolio.
+Java Demo Project is stand alone, self explanatory desktop application that can be considered developer portfolio.
-It consist of several sub-programs, all of them created and shared on GitHub to present sample of my programming skills.
+It consist of several sub-programs, all gathered and shared on GitHub within one project to present sample of my programming skills.

 More details soon.